IELTS Writing – how your band score is calculated

 Cohesion, reference and substitution

 That is to do with the way you present statistics.
-If you repeat the same structure to mention all the numbers, or choose awkward expressions to do it – that will cost you marks.
+If you repeat the same structure to mention all the numbers, or choose awkward expressions to do it – it will cost you marks.

 Range of vocabulary